 In fact, according to research done earlier in the year, 15% of all current investors’ investment in the stock market began their careers in 2020, spawning what is currently referred to as the Investor Generation.
-This article sets out some of the money mistakes these new investors need to avoid.
+This article outlines some money mistakes these new investors need to avoid.

-The pandemic provided the ideal opportunity to start stock investing since prices for equities dropped as the market fell, interest rates on savings accounts were cut in half, and many young consumers were left trapped at home with little options.
-Most had to be creative to survive in this tough jungle!
+The pandemic provided the ideal opportunity to start stock investing since prices for equities dropped as the market fell.
+Interest rates on savings accounts were cut in half.
+This meant many young consumers were left trapped at home with little options.
+Most had to be creative to survive in this brutal jungle!

-Additionally, given that many brokerage houses provide zero-commission trading and account with no minimum balance requirements, practically anybody has the chance to kick-start their investment journey, even with a modest sum of money.
-This made it easier for folks at home to make ‘survival decisions’ of stock investing.
+Additionally, given that many brokerage houses provide zero-commission trading and accounts with no minimum balance requirements, practically anybody has the chance to kick-start their investment journey, even with a modest sum of money.
+This has made it easier for folks at home to make ‘survival decisions’ about stock investing.

 Another virtue one has to hold on to is a strong sense of belief in their business as an entrepreneur.
 That characterizes a prosperous business entrepreneur.
 That does not imply that one must invest every single dollar in their bank account.